griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

 - Number of variants in your VCF

-  pVAC-Seq will make predictions for each missense, inframe indel, and frameshift variant in your VCF.
+  pVACseq will make predictions for each missense, inframe indel, and frameshift variant in your VCF.

   **Speedup suggestion**: Split the VCF into smaller subsets and process each one